Perplexity SEO: How to Get Your Brand Cited in AI Answers

-Learn how Perplexity selects citations, what content structure it favors, and practical steps to get your brand cited in Perplexity answers.
+How Perplexity selects citations, what content structure it favors, and 6 practical steps to get your brand cited in Perplexity answers.

 Perplexity is not Google with a chatbot bolted on.
 It’s an AI-native search engine built around cited, sourced answers.
-Every response includes inline references, and Perplexity typically cites 5 to 10 sources per answer, far more than ChatGPT or Google AI Overviews.
+Every response includes inline references, and Perplexity typically cites multiple sources per answer, far more than ChatGPT or Google AI Overviews.
+Its Search API delivers “raw, ranked web search results with advanced filtering and real-time data” while its Agent API combines frontier models with web search tools for intelligent responses.

 That density of citations is the opportunity.
 More citation slots means more chances for your content to appear.
 But Perplexity’s retrieval pipeline works differently from other AI search engines, and understanding those differences is what separates brands that get cited from those that don’t.